A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Faithfulness of the Translation

-As discussed in the introduction, the natural translation~\cite{espiritosanto07} of generalized applications into ES is not faithful.
-In this section we define an alternative encoding and prove it faithful: a term in $\Jterms$ is $\dbn$-strongly normalizing \textit{iff} its alternative encoding is strongly normalizing in the ES framework.
-In a later subsection, we use this connection with ES to establish the equivalence between strong normalization w.r.t. $\dbn$ and $(\beta,\perml)$.
+In this section we define an alternative encoding to the original one and prove it faithful: a term in $\jterms$ is $\dbeta$-strongly normalizing \textit{iff} its alternative encoding is strongly normalizing in the ES framework.
+In a later section, we use this connection with ES to establish the equivalence between strong normalization of $\djncalc$ and $\jcalc$.